-Recurrent neural networks process sequential data by encoding information into the continuous hidden space in an implicit, holistic manner (Elman, 1990).
+Recurrent neural networks (RNN) process sequential data by encoding information into the continuous hidden space in an implicit, holistic manner (Elman, 1990).
 In order to extract rules from this continuous hidden space, it is commonly assumed that the continuous space is approximated by a finite set of states (Jacobsson, 2005).
 The rule is then referred to as the transitions among the discrete states.
 A common choice for representation of the extracted rules is a DFA.
 In the following, we first provide a brief introduction of DFA, followed by an introduction to the target grammars studied.
-Finally, we present a particular type of RNN-a second-order RNN-which is mainly used in this work.
+Finally, we present a particular type of RNN - a second-order RNN, which is mainly used in this work.

-2.1 Deterministic Finite Automata.
+2.1 Deterministic Finite Automata

 A finite state machine M recognizes and generates certain grammar G, which can be described by a five-tuple $\{A, S, s_0, F, P\}$.
-Here, A is the input alphabet (a finite, nonempty set of symbols), and S is a finite, nonempty set of states. $s_0 \in S$ and $F \in S$ represent the initial state (an element of S) and the set of final states (a subset of S, F can be empty).
+Here, A is the input alphabet (a finite, nonempty set of symbols), S is a finite, non-empty set of states. $s_0 \in S$ and $F \in S$ represents the initial state (an element of S) and the set of final states (a subset of S, Fcan be empty).
 P denotes a set of production rules (transition function $P : S \times A \rightarrow S$).
 Every grammar G also recognizes and generates a corresponding language L(G), a set of strings of the symbols from alphabet A. The simplest automata and its associated grammar are DFA and regular grammars, according to the Chomsky hierarchy of phrase structured grammars (Chomsky, 1956).
-It is important to realize that DFA actually covers a wide range of languages, that is, all languages whose string length and alphabet size are bounded can be recognized and generated by finite state automata (Giles et al., 1992).
-Also, when replacing the deterministic transition with stochastic transition, a DFA can be converted as a probabilistic automata or hidden Markov model, which enables grammatical inference as learning on graphical models (Du, Ma, Wu, Kar, & Moura, 2016).
-We refer readers to a more detailed introduction of regular languages and finite state machines in Hopcroft, Motwania, and Ullman, (2013) and Carroll and Long (1989) and use their notation.
+It is important to realize DFA actually covers a wide range of languages, that is, all languages whose string length and alphabet size are bounded can be recognized and generated by finite state automata (Giles et al., 1992).
+Also, when replacing the deterministic transition with stochastic transition, a DFA can be converted as a probabilistic automata or hidden Markov model, which enables grammatical inference as learning on graphical models (Du et al., 2016).
+We refer the reader to a more detailed introduction of regular languages and finite state machines in (Hopcroft et al., 2013; Carroll & Long, 1989) and use their notation.